Principal Decomposition with Nested Submanifolds: Discussion

-In numerical studies, the principal nested submanifolds method stands out.
-The simulation section uses specially designed cases in Euclidean spaces, spheres, and tori to illustrate the advantages of our method over traditional principal component analysis, principal nested spheres, and torus principal component analysis.
-It captures more complex structures and significantly reduces model bias.
-In addition, when analyzing single-cell RNA sequencing data, the principal nested submanifolds method outperforms other approaches by effectively removing less significant information and revealing distinct patterns in the data.
+In numerical studies, the principal nested submanifolds method provides an informative geometric summary.
+The simulation section uses specially designed cases in Euclidean spaces, spheres, and tori to illustrate how the method complements traditional principal component analysis, principal nested spheres, and torus principal component analysis.
+It captures complex structures and highlights the role of nested nonlinear geometry.
+In addition, when analyzing single-cell RNA sequencing data, the principal nested submanifolds method suggests distinct patterns in the data while organizing them into a layered hierarchy across dimensions.
 This advances our understanding of nonlinear space decomposition and provides a fundamental framework for future advances in nonlinear embedding and complex data analysis.
-With potential applications in fields as diverse as neuroscience and machine learning, our framework provides a more intuitive understanding of data structures and their dynamics.
+With potential applications in fields as diverse as neuroscience and machine learning, our framework offers an additional perspective on data structures and their dynamics.

-However, several challenges remain to be addressed.
-First, controlling the dimensionality of the fitted submanifolds requires numerous singular value decomposition steps.
-Although parallel computing with graphical processing units significantly reduces the computational time, more efficient computational strategies are needed.
-Furthermore, unlike principal component analysis and principal nested spheres, which yield Euclidean-like embeddings where each coordinate can be interpreted as the residual between two adjacent subspaces, this interpretation is less straightforward in nonlinear cases.
-Issues such as deciding the sign of the residual and distinguishing between two residual curves of the same length and sign require further mathematical exploration.
+Several challenges remain.
+First, controlling the dimensionality of the fitted submanifolds requires many singular value decompositions, so more efficient computational strategies are still needed.
+Second, unlike principal component analysis and principal nested spheres, nonlinear residuals are harder to interpret geometrically.
+Finally, each fixed choice of radius $r$ defines one nested hierarchy under a shared geometric scale, and it would be interesting to study how different values of $r$ correspond to different resolutions of the data, or how $r$ might vary across dimensions without losing a coherent nested interpretation.